mariafshan/no-degree-data-science/ibm-data-science-professional-certificate/1-ibm-what-is-data-science/week-2-data-science-topics/README.md

 # 2.2.
 What is Hadoop?
 https://www.coursera.org/learn/what-is-datascience/lecture/kbyiw/what-is-hadoop

-#### Norman White, Clinical Professor of CMS, Faculty Director, Ressearch Computing, New York University, Stern
+#### Norman White, Clinical Professor of CMS, Faculty Director, Research Computing, New York University, Stern

 According to Dr. White, most of the components of data science, such as probability, statistics, linear algebra, and programming, have been around for many decades but now we have the computational capabilities to apply combine them and come up with new techniques and learning algorithms.